 The Graduate Certificate consists of 4 units and provides an introduction to the field of biostatistics.
 It does not contain the full set of skills required to be a biostatistician.
 Students completing the Graduate Certificate will have a good understanding of the principles of epidemiology and some aspects of biostatistics.

-The Graduate Diploma consists of 8 units of study.
 The BCA program was designed to be done part-time.
-At two units per semester, the Graduate Diploma can be completed in two years.
+At two units per semester, the Graduate Certificate can be completed in one year.

 On completion of this course, students will:

-- Be able to demonstrate a broad understanding of the mathematical background, theory and application of the principles of epidemiology and biostatistical methods in health and medical research
+- Demonstrate a broad understanding of the value and basic principles of biostatistical methods in health and medical research

 - Demonstrate an understanding of the principles of epidemiology and its biostatistical underpinnings

 - Have acquired skills in data management and basic statistical analyses

 - Have developed the practical and technical skills to progress to further postgraduate studies in biostatistics.

 For the Graduate Certificate, the Biostatistics Research/Practical Project/Thesis (WPP) is not a requirement.